GIScience/gis-training-resource-center/_sources/content/Modul_2/en_qgis_attribute_table.md

 Vector Data overview.
 Source: HeiGIT
 ```

-:::{dropdown} Trainer's corner
+:::{admonition} Now it's your turn!
+:class: note

 You can complement this chapter by doing the steps with a vector layer of your choice.
-You can also do exercise 2 from this module.
+When working with geodata, you
+will always have to understand the information stored in the datasets, both the geometries as well as the attribute
+data.

 :::